 Environment Summer Naturalist and Environmental Educator

-We are fortunate to live and work at 6,400 ft. elevation in the foothills of the Sierra Nevada Mountains, a short distance from the incomparable Lake Tahoe.
+We are fortunate to live and work at 6,400 ft elevation in the foothills of the Sierra Nevada Mountains, a short distance from the incomparable Lake Tahoe.
 Six natural ecosystems are within a 20 minute drive: High desert, forest, still water, wetlands, mountains and rangeland.
-You will see wild horses and coyotes and may see bears.

-• Assisting with the Great Basin Institute at Galena’s Summer Exploration Camp from June 1st to August 7th, 2020.
-Camps comprise theme-based activities that capitalize on the unique natural setting of Galena Creek Park and the Sierra Nevada region.
-Themes include natural and cultural history topics that allow children to experience the outdoors through discovery-based, STEM and environmental education.
-Camps include hands-on games, hikes, guided activities, field trips, guest presenters, exploration and play.
-Three weeks of camp are day only, with one day of overnight camping, and the last six weeks are residential camps at WeChMe Lodge.
+• Assist with the Great Basin Institute at Galena’s Environmental Science Field Studies Program comprising theme-based activities that capitalize on the unique natural setting of Galena Creek Park and the Sierra Nevada region.
+Themes include natural and cultural history topics that allow children to experience the outdoors through discovery-based, STEM environmental education.

 Compensation and Benefits:

 • This is an AmeriCorps position, and candidates will receive a stipend of $250 per week.
 Upon successful completion of the AmeriCorps service term, members shall receive a Segal AmeriCorps Education Award in the amount of $1,638.89 that can be used for paying off student loans, or paying tuition for a Title IV accredited college.